 While Amazon takes care of the entire fulfillment process for you, they only do so once they have the inventory in their hands.
 Sellers can struggle with preparing and shipping their items to Amazon’s fulfillment centers.

-Alternatives to Fulfillment by Amazon
+Alternatives to Amazon FBA

 Is FBA Worth the Cost for Your Business?